suvie/slate/source/index.html.md

 > Make sure to replace `meowmeowmeow` with your API key.

+Cognism uses token keys for authentification.
+How to get the key?
+Do we need it for all API requests?
+Example of what it looks like.

+Also, security key, what is that?

 Kittn uses API keys to allow access to the API.
 You can register a new Kittn API key at our [developer portal](http://example.com/developers).

 Kittn expects for the API key to be included in all API requests to the server in a header that looks like the following: